 These Southern Fried Salmon Patties are an easy way to enjoy canned salmon without sacrificing flavor!
 Added bell peppers, onions, and a kick of spice make each crispy-on-the-outside, tender-on-the-inside patty.
 This dish can be enjoyed as a main course with sides, like mashed potatoes or coleslaw, or as a delicious snack on its own.
-Easy to assemble and fry, it’s a deliciously uncomplicated meal with classic Southern charm.
+Simple to assemble and fry, it’s a deliciously unfussy meal that wears classic Southern charm.

 Why You’ll Love This Recipe:

-Quick and Low-Cost: This recipe relies on canned salmon and common pantry ingredients to keep it low-cost and quick to make.
+Fast and Inexpensive: This recipe uses canned salmon and common pantry staples to make it low-cost, and also fast to whip up.

-Crispy and Flavorful: The cornmeal and flour give the outside a crispy exterior, and the onion, bell pepper, and seasonings add multiple layers of flavor.
+Crispy and Flavorful: The cornmeal and flour give the outside a crispy exterior, and the onion, bell pepper and seasonings allow for multiple layers of flavor.

-Versatile: Eat these patties as part of a main dish, as an appetizer or even in a sandwich!
+Versatile: Serve these patties as an entree, an appetizer or even a sandwich!

 Key Ingredients: